 Permaculture Bed.
 Soil Common Sense (National Gardening Association) All great plants start with great soil.

 Spend extra time building the soil and you'll be rewarded with a healthier garden.
 The soul of your garden is the soil.
 A healthy soil translates into a healthy garden.
 But before you begin adding compost, manure, fertilizer, lime, and other soil amendments, you need to know what type of soil you have and its properties.
 Clay, silt, and sandy soils all behave differently and have different needs.
 Secrets to Great Soil: Gardener's Supply.
 A raised bed being amended with compost in spring.

 Instead of buying woodchips, we can...
+How to make your own potting soil.
 10 Interesting Facts About Earthworms.
 By Roger Di Silvestro As winter draws to a close, gardeners begin their spring migration into the outdoors, leaving winter dens behind and coming into contact with the harbingers of the shifting seasons: shovels, hoes and trowels.